Picnic Perfect Pasta Salad

 Happy Wednesday!
 This is Stephanie from Steph in Thyme.

 Today, I’m sharing a simple, yet crazy delicious pasta salad that’s perfect for a summer picnic.

 So perfect, I have no other choice but to call it Picnic Perfect Pasta Salad.

 After the long weekend, I still have picnics on the brain.
 All I want to eat is food fresh from the grill along with an array of diverse sides running along the length of an outdoor table.
 That’s not too much to ask, right?

 I love summer not for the warm days or trips to the beach, but for the large potluck gatherings and picnics.
-I love exploring recipes I wouldn’t ordinarily make at home for CJ (the husband) and myself.
+I love exploring recipes I wouldn’t ordinarily make at home for CJ (the husband) and myself, like this homemade Lox recipe for example..
 Cooking and baking for a crowd is so much more fun.

 All picnics need a pasta salad, a scoop of carby goodness on the side of the plate (or, my entire plate) to energize the lawn games and activity until the sun sets.
 Creamy mayo-based pasta salads, glorious as they are, can feel so heavy.
 It’s also tricky to keep them chilled outdoors, especially on a warm day.